-There are five environments in Sketch, each conceived as a piece with one a very specific purpose within the puzzle that has food, art, music.
-Among these rooms the most surprising by far is The East Bar & Pods -Space Bar / Eggloos.
+There are five environments in Sketch, each conceived as a piece with one very specific purpose within the puzzle that has food, art, music.
+Among these rooms, the most surprising by far is The East Bar & Pods -Space Bar / Eggloos.
 It is a bathroom, but properly also the larger area photographed by Sketch.
-You are literally immersed in a pop environment, almost psychedelic, where the sanitary ware are encapsulated in gigantic eggs, with the birds chirping in the background and a ceiling studded with colorful rectangles in Plexiglas.
+You are literally immersed in a pop environment, almost psychedelic, where the sanitary ware is encapsulated in gigantic eggs, with the birds chirping in the background and a ceiling studded with colorful rectangles in Plexiglas.
 It is located in the prestigious and luxurious Mayfair district of London.

 27. Ballie Ballerson

-For the eternal Peter Pan there is a unique place where the only goal is fun.
+For the eternal Peter Pan, there is a unique place where the only goal is fun.
 The Ballie Ballerson, in fact, is a very unusual cocktail bar, a kind of playground for adults.
 Here you can be submerged by the colored balls while listening to house music and sipping delicious cocktails.
 On the other hand, it is located in Shoreditch, the neighborhood of London more eccentric and avant-garde by definition.

 28. Leake Street Tunnel

 Another secret gem kept in underground London is the Leake Street Tunnel.
 Self you are lucky enough to be able to find the entrance, once inside you can admire one street-art with a thousand kaleidoscopic shades, completely unique and spectacular.
-In the London underground the walls of this tunnel are completely submerged in graffiti.
+In London underground, the walls of this tunnel are completely submerged in graffiti.
 You can admire these masterpieces near the famous Waterloo station.

-The English capital, in constant evolution, where progress and innovation are some of the fundamental elements of the British economy, it also hides secret corners, come on unpublished implications and from distant origins of ancient times.
+The English capital, in constant evolution, where progress and innovation are some of the fundamental elements of the British economy, also hides secret corners, comes on unpublished implications and from distant origins of ancient times.
 A city of a thousand facets, which always surprises.
 An unusual and hidden London, which is not boring never, and indeed that, always reserving new wonders and amazement, it is worth seeing at least once in a lifetime.